MRSD-Team-RoboSAR/robosar/README.md

 # RoboSAR - Autonomous Search and Rescue System
 RoboSAR is an autonomous search and rescue system developed using the Robot Operating System (ROS) that uses a team of robots to explore and map an environment to search for victims.
 The system includes several subsystems, including a task generator, task allocator, multi-robot SLAM (MRSLAM), navigation among others.
 The system is also equipped with a user-friendly Mission Control GUI that allows users to monitor and interact with the system.
 The package also includes a multi-robot simulator based on the ROS Stage simulator for testing and debugging purposes.
+For more information about the RoboSAR project, please visit our [website](https://mrsdprojects.ri.cmu.edu/2022teamf/).

 ### Running the system
 To run the RoboSAR system in simulation, you need to launch various ROS nodes.
 You can do this by running the following commands: